manicooller/jonotools/README.md

-Here is the updated `README.md` with the addition of the AI System Prompt link under the JSON tool section.
-GitHub will automatically resolve the relative link so users can click it directly from your repository's homepage.

-***

 # JonoTools for pyRevit

 **JonoTools** is a custom [pyRevit](https://github.com/eirannejad/pyRevit) extension designed to automate repetitive workflows in Autodesk Revit, with a heavy focus on Family creation, auditing, and batch-cleaning.